Philadelphia Medical Malpractice Lawyer

 What is Medical Malpractice?

 If something unexpected happens during the course of your medical treatment, you may have a malpractice claim.
-Medical malpractice occurs when a doctor, nurse, or other member of the medical community fails to provide you with adequate care.
+Medical malpractice occurs when a doctor, nurse, or another member of the medical community fails to provide you with adequate care.
 The success of your claim hinges on the medical professional’s attempt to provide “reasonable care.”
 In other words, another medical professional would have acted differently given the same circumstances.
-Medical malpractice comes in several forms:

 - Failure to Diagnose: If you’re misdiagnosed or experience a delay in appropriate treatment as the result of a missed diagnosis, you may be eligible to file a misdiagnosis claim.